 * Individual results may vary.
 The material appearing on the website is for educational use only.

 Frequently Asked Questions

-Is the surgery painful?
+Is the procedure painful?

-When will I be able to resume normal activity?
+When can I resume normal activity?

 where will the scars be placed?